PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 07:06:22
+Last updated: 2024-04-05 07:06:56
-Random Quote: Barney: "Before you know it, you'll be marrying a man who once ate a vanilla-scented candle!"Robin: "That was on me.
-I shouldn't have left it in the kitchen.
-Though, it was lit.
-Man, he dumb." - Robin Scherbatsky
+Random Quote: Sandy Rivers: "I don't know what went wrong."Robin: "Well, proposing a three way was bad.
+Starting without us was worse.
+Finishing in the hallway was the nail in the coffin." - Robin Scherbatsky